javascript

 Tags

-Introduction Lately I’ve been using a lot of Reactjs goodness in my side projects.
-React is only the V in a modern day MVW (Model, View Whatever) pattern and that’s an interesting subject.
-Facebook uses its own Flux library/pattern/architecture to cope with the other stuff, however there seem to be a lot of different opinions when it’s comes to flux.
+Lately I've been using a lot of Reactjs goodness in my side projects.
+React is only the V in a modern day MVW (Model, View Whatever) pattern and that's an interesting subject.
+Facebook uses its own library/pattern/architecture to cope with the other stuff, however there seem to be a lot of different opinions when it's comes to flux.
 One of those flux variants is Redux, created by Dan Abramov and others.
-If you never heard of Redux or don’t really know how it works, I suggest you watch these videos first.
-In this blogpost I’ll explain a…
+If you never heard of Redux or don't really know how it works, I suggest you .
+In this blogpost I'll explain a way of dealing with async…